 We offer several printmaking workshops throughout the year for children as small as six through high school.
 We have done projects with the Scouts of Skopelos, the elementary, middle and high schools and hope to continue.

 As part of the artist residency, we ask that the artists interact with the local community about their work.
-They may teach a small class to the students, talk about art or exhibit their art downtown.
+They may teach a small class to the students, talk about art, create public murals, or exhibit their art downtown.

 A project that was done through Marymount University with Professor’s Thomas Xenakis, Bridget Murphy and Chris Haggerty; where the students painted a mural on a wall of the elementary school based on the stories from Aesop’s Fables.
 Some of the elementary school students joined in and it has really brightened up the wall.